yuriykuzin/crowdin-helper/README.md

 From time to time one of team leads calls `./node_modules/.bin/crowdin-helper purge` that removes branches which meet following criterias:

 - crowdin branch do not have relevant branch on github (in our process we delete a branch on github after merging PR into master),

-- at least 3 days passed after last updating branch(is configured in "daysSinceLastUpdatedToDeleteBranchSafely" of crowdin-helper.json),

 - at least 20 minutes passed since last merge to github master (is configured in "minutesSinceLastMasterMergeToPurgeSafely" of crowdin-helper.json) - so we can be sure that crowdin performed all syncronization with master branch and took necessary translations from feature crowdin-branch.